tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-deployment.md

 }
 ```

-**Note**, to know more about block device configuration you can read about Equinix Metals CPR [Custom Partitioning & Raid](https://metal.equinix.com/developers/docs/servers/custom-partitioning-raid/).
+> More information about block device configuration is on the Equinix Metal™[Custom Partitioning & Raid](https://metal.equinix.com/developers/docs/servers/custom-partitioning-raid/) page.

-**This** only will update the metadata about the device, we will need an action during provisioning to parse this metadata and actually write these changes to the block device.
+The example blob is just the description of the device in hardware data, we will also need an action during provisioning to parse this metadata and actually write these changes to the block device.
+This is the job of the [rootio](https://artifacthub.io/packages/tbaction/tinkerbell-community/rootio) action.

-We can use the action [rootio](https://artifacthub.io/packages/tbaction/tinkerbell-community/rootio) to parse this metadata and write these changes to disk:

 ```
 actions: